I’ve reached squash nirvana with butternut squash. It is THE squash for all my orange squash needs, including pies, roasted veggies, and now soup.

 Chili Lime Pepitas (Pumpkin Seeds)

-- 1 cup of raw pepitas (hulled pumpkin seeds)
+- 1 cup raw pepitas hulled pumpkin seeds

 - Preheat your oven to 375°F/190°C.

-- Prepare a baking sheet with parchment paper or a non-stick mat, or grease your baking sheet quite well with a high heat oil.
+- Prepare a baking sheet with parchment paper or a non-stick mat, or grease your baking sheet with oil.

 - Combine all the ingredients in a bowl and blend well.